Cyb3rWard0g/PwshAzContainer/NOTES.md

 ## Build Project

-Create an `output` folder at the root of your project (outside of the module folder) and add a sub-folder with the name of the module `PwshAzContainerApp`.
+Create an `output` folder at the root of your project (outside of the module folder) and add a sub-folder with the name of the module `PwshAzContainer`.

 ```powershell
 New-Item -Path output\$module -Type Directory